JammuGenocide/Testimonies/README.md

                 arms to the marauders of his community," he said, adding the killers were trained and armed in RSS camps for the genocide.

+8. Another Kashmiri migrant from Jammu, Muhammad Khan Naqashbandi, told Greater Kashmir that his mother was killed and three sisters were abducted by the marauders while they were traveling to Pakistan.
+Two of his sisters were recovered, but the youngest sister Suraya was still missing.

+                Teary eyed Khan said, "My sister is still missing and I don't know whether she is alive or dead.
+                I survived because I was studying in Lahore when the carnage occurred.
+No Muslim can forget that genocide."
+                Naqashbandi said the slaughter was well planned and rehearsed to prevent people from acceding to Pakistan.
+                Muslims were slaughtered at Mavera near Samba on November 5 and the next day carnage was carried out near cantonment in Satvari.'OUT OF 6000, 250 SURVIVED'